 The symptoms are usually detected by a friend or a family member who notices problems while sleeping.

 Signs in someone who sleeps may include:

 - Repeat short periods where breathing is interrupted by panting or snorting.

 Some people may also experience night sweats and may wake up frequently during the night to urinate.

-During an episode, the lack of oxygen awakens your brain to get you out of a deep sleep – either to sleep lighter or to wake up – so that your airway reopens and you can breathe normally.
+During an episode, the lack of oxygen awakens your brain to get you out of deep sleep – either to sleep lighter or wake up – so that your airway reopens and you can breathe normally.

 When to see the doctor

 Consult your doctor if you think you might have this syndrome.

 The doctor can review other possible reasons for your symptoms and can evaluate an evaluation of your sleep that will be carried out through a local sleep center.